percesus/renAPI/README.md

 ## How to contribute

-Pull requests are accepted however, we are still in a development phasis to make ChickenAPI production ready.
+Pull requests are accepted however, we are still in a development phasis to make renAPI production ready.

 ## Contributors

-- BlowaXD
+- Percesus
 - Elendan
 - Kraken
 - SylEze